 As the relationship between businesses and customers continues to evolve, the value of the customer experience has been magnified greatly.
-Customer-facing social media channels and the general ease with which anyone can find Customer experience is key to successinformation about anyone/anything online have made businesses and their employees and managers more accessible than ever before.
+Customer-facing social media channels and the general ease with which anyone can find information about anyone/anything online have made businesses and their employees and managers more accessible than ever before.
 This means businesses – the whole business – must be ready to address customer needs across any number of outlets.
 But good customer experience doesn’t just mean effectively handling complaints, issues or questions; it means having a real relationship with your customers.

 On the front end, customer experience can really be boiled down to four components from a business’s perspective: